Voxel-Fox-Ltd/MarriageBot/README.md

 # Commands

+Note: there's no command to accept or decline a proposal.
+Just say something along the lines of "yes" or "no" into chat, and it'll interpret that from there.

 * `m!propose @User#1231`
 This command allows you to initiate a marriage with another user.
 They, of course, can then deny your proposal, but that's unimportant

 * `m!divorce @User#1231`
 This does the opposite of the marry command, as you can imagine.
 It opens you back up to the dating pool.

+* `m!adopt @User#1231`
+Lets you try to adopt the mentioned user.

 * `m!makeparent @User#1231`
 Asks the person to be your parent.
 This will further restrict you from the dating pool, but makes your fake family trees look cooler.